Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 **1, 4, 4, 7, 8, 10**

-7 and 8 would be counted once, and 10 counted twice, making 4 successes on the roll.
+7 and 8 would be counted once, and 10 counted twice, making a total of 4 successes on the roll.

 ### Difficulty

 *Before a roll is performed*, the Storyteller should determine the **Difficulty** of the roll—the number of successes that the roll must match or exceed for the action to be considered a success.
+Here is a guiding scale for choosing difficulties:

 -   **Difficulty 1 (Easy)
     **This task is expected to be passed by a skilled mortal, but there